 It is the sovereignty of God.
 Through the Exodus and the Babylonian Exile, it is noticed that God himself draws the case with sovereignty and the intent for the redemption of human beings by scattering.
 Groody briefly described it as Imago Dei (restoration of image), Missio Dei (redemption ministry), and Visio Dei (vision of God's kingdom).
 When we lose the identity of scattering, He puts us on the bridle of slavery and at the same time teaches us to restore the lives of witnesses, and eventually leads us from despair to hope.
 In this sense, God still exercises sovereignty through his "radical dislocation."

 It is the incarnation of Christ.
 Jesus Christ shows us the Diaspora identity most vividly.
 Through the Lord's Supper, God first showed us the typical pattern of purposed driven migration.
-From the perspective of the world, immigration is viewed as a social, economic, and political issue, but in the context of the Eucharist, it is a theological problem that signifies a union of all humanwithout any conditions for the reconciliation with God.
+From the perspective of the world, immigration is viewed as a social, economic, and political issue, but in the context of the Eucharist, it is a theological problem that signifies a union of all humans without any conditions for the reconciliation with God.

 Christian identity.
 Christians are essentially immigrants (paroikoi).
 They are ‘the third race’ in which they live in harmony with the world but not of the world with the kingdom mind.
 They have faith of eschatology with a desire for the spiritual things and the last union at the end of the world.